TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

      3 & 4& 2&-7 \end{pmatrix}$ and the initial vector
 $\mathbf{x}_0 = \begin{pmatrix}   2 \\ 2 \\ 4 \\ 1 \end{pmatrix}$.

-If we (let some computer program) run one hundred cycles of the power method algorithm, the last two iterates are
+If we (let some computer program) run one hundred cycles of {prf:ref}`Alg:PowerMethod:PowMed`, the last two iterates are

 $$
    \vect{x}_{99} = \begin{pmatrix}   0.3345 \\ 0.5096 \\ 1.0000 \\ 0.6336 \end{pmatrix}, \quad